furnstahl/8805_binder_example/README.md

 # 8805_binder_example
-Test repository for BINDER examples for "Learning from Data" course
+Test repository for BINDER examples from "Learning from Data" course